uptrain-ai/uptrain/README.md

 ### How to use UpTrain:

 There are two ways to use UpTrain:
-1. Open-source framework: If you want to use UpTrain for personal use, you can use this method.
+1. Open-source framework: You can evaluate your responses via the open-source version by providing your OpenAI API key to run evaluations.
+UpTrain leverages a pipeline comprising GPT-3.5 calls for the same.
+Note that the evaluation pipeline runs on UpTrain's server but none of the data is logged.

-2. UpTrain API: If you want to use UpTrain for commercial use, you can use this method.
+2. UpTrain API: You can use UpTrain's managed service to log and evaluate your LLM responses.
+Just provide your UpTrain API key (no need for OpenAI keys) and UpTrain manages running evaluations for you with real-time dashboards and deep insights.

 #### Open-source framework: